Angel-Venegas/Video-Frame-Automation-System/README.md

         3. That thumbnail is then resized and added to the xlsx file.
         4. After that render each of the shots that fall in the generated timecodes (frame ranges are converted to video time code by using the video fps=60)
         5. Lastly, iterate over all of the shots to fix and upload them to frame.io using their API.

+**The Four Manual Positions We Are Automating:**
+    --xytech:
+        Inserts the workorder number and all locations from the Xytech file into the database.
+        Automation Benefit: Eliminates the need to manually input workorder numbers and locations into the database, ensuring accuracy and saving time.

+    --baselight:
+        Inserts the folders and associated frames from the Baselight file into the database, sorted in ascending order.
+        Automation Benefit: Automates the tedious process of sorting frames and entering them into the database, ensuring data integrity and consistency.

+    --process:
+        Retrieves and stores database data into dictionaries.
+        Swaps Baselight suffix locations with corresponding Xytech locations.
+        Creates tuples of swapped file locations and frames, sorting them.
+        Groups sorted frames into ranges, associates with file locations.
+        Extracts the video’s timecode using FFmpeg.
+        Converts frame ranges to timecodes (HH:MM
+        .MS) at 60 fps.
+        Stores Location, Frames to Fix, and Timecode in a list.
+        Automation Benefit: Automates the complex process of analyzing and sorting video frames, generating accurate frame ranges, and converting them to timecodes, reducing errors and manual effort.

+    --process and --output:
+        Writes data to an XLS file with columns for Location, Frames to Fix, Timecode, and Thumbnail.
+        Generates thumbnails by calculating the center of each frame range.
+        Renders video shots for each frame range.
+        Uploads the shots to Frame.io using their API.
+        Automation Benefit: Streamlines the creation of detailed reports, thumbnail generation, and video shot rendering, as well as automating the upload process to Frame.io, ensuring timely and efficient delivery of processed data.